Revere672/project-2-02-sugar-chicken-pages/README.md

 This project has the goal to design and develop a restaurant's point-of-sale (POS) and inventory solution.

 Contributors:
-Alexey Bobkov - Project Manager
+Alexey Bobkov - Project Manager(PM)
 Vikram Kanthadai
 Aidan Briggs
 Luis Almanza